Quorum of the Twelve Apostles (LDS Church): Role of the quorum

 Joseph Smith addressing members of the quorum of the twelve.
 Hyrum Smith, Willard Richards, Joseph Smith, Orson Pratt, Parley P. Pratt, Orson Hyde, Heber C. Kimball, Brigham Young, c.
 1843 – 1844.

 The Quorum of the Twelve Apostles claims a leadership role second only to that of the First Presidency.
-At the time of the death of Joseph Smith, the President of the Quorum of the Twelve Apostles was Brigham Young.
-Young emphasized what he said was Smith's authorization that the Quorum of the Twelve should be the central governing body of the church after Smith's death.
-In 1847, the Twelve reorganized the First Presidency with Young as church president, and the Twelve took on a supporting role within a chain of command under the First Presidency, a role that continues to the present.

-The Quorum of the Twelve Apostles in the Church of Jesus Christ has some general similarities to the College of Cardinals of the Catholic Church, primarily in its duty to choose a successor upon the death of a church president.
-There are differences, due in part to the President and the Twelve having life tenure, which may lead to an older or infirm President of the Church, but also provides considerable training of apostles to take over the office of the Presidency:
+It is the Quorum's duty to choose a successor upon the death of a church president.
+The LDS Church's Quorum of the Twelve Apostles has some general similarities to the College of Cardinals of the Catholic Church.
+However, there are some differences, due in part to the President and the Twelve having life tenure, which may lead to an older or infirm church president; it also provides considerable training of apostles to become the president.
 Church policy decisions are made unanimously, with consultation among the First Presidency, the Quorum of the Twelve, and where appropriate, the Seventy, each of which has its own responsibility.
 Effort is made to ensure that the organizations are united in purpose and policy.

 Each member of the quorum is accepted by the church as an apostle, as well as a "prophet, seer, and revelator."
 Thus, each apostle is considered to hold the "keys of the priesthood", "the rights of presidency, or the power given to man by God to direct, control, and govern God's priesthood on earth."
-Individually and collectively, the Twelve Apostles hold the keys and have conferred the authority to exercise all of the keys upon the President of the Church.
-Thus, as outlined in the Doctrine and Covenants, only the President of the Church is entitled to receive revelation or dictate policy for the church.
+Individually and collectively, the Twelve Apostles hold the keys and have conferred the authority to exercise all of the keys upon the church president.
+Thus, as outlined in the Doctrine and Covenants, only the church president is entitled to receive revelation or dictate policy for the church.